MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone.md

 This resource group is optional.

 During the initial setup of a data landing zone, a single Azure Synapse Analytics workspace will be deployed to for use by all data analysts and scientists in the shared products resource group.
-More synapse workspaces can be optionally setup for data integrations and data products should cost management and recharge be required.
-Data integration and data product teams might make use of dedicated Azure Synapse Analytics workspaces for creating dedicated Azure SQL Database pools, as a read data store, which is used by the visualization layer.
+More synapse workspaces can be optionally setup for data products should cost management and recharge be required.
+Data application teams might make use of dedicated Azure Synapse Analytics workspaces for creating dedicated Azure SQL Database pools, as a read data store, which is used by the visualization layer.

 > [!IMPORTANT]
 > The shared Azure Synapse workspace should be locked down to only allow SQL On-demand queries to stop the workspace being used to create data products.
 It is there for exploitative purposes only.

 ## Data application

 A data landing zone can have multiple data products.
-You can create the data products by ingesting data from data integrations read data stores.
-Or you can create data products by other data products inside the same data landing zone, or from across multiple data landing zones.
+You can create the data products by ingesting data from source.
+Or you can create data products by using other data products inside the same data landing zone, or from across multiple data landing zones.
 The creation of the data products is subject to approval of the data steward.

 ### Data product resource group

 The resource group for a data product includes all the service required to make that data product.
 For example, there's a requirement to have an Azure Database for MySQL, that's used by a visualization tool.
 The data must be ingested and transformed before landing into the MySQL database.
 You can deploy an Azure Data Factory and Azure Database for MySQL into the data product resource group.

 For more information on how to onboard data products, see [Data management and analytics scenario data products in Azure](./data-landing-zone-data-products.md).
-The guidance explains the process to create the services and resource groups.

 ## Visualization